Home

 tear down

-To demolish a structure completely, or to undermine someone's confidence or reputation.
+To demolish a structure, or to destroy someone's confidence, reputation, or beliefs.

 teem down